Ramzan is “the month of mercy and blessings.”

 Who need not fast?

-Fasting is obligatory for all adult Muslims, except those who are ill, old, diabetic, and/or travelling to distant places.
+Fasting is obligatory for all adult Muslims, except those who are ill, old, diabetic, and/or traveling to distant places.

 Prophet Mohammed told his followers: “The gate of heaven would be open to the entire month and the gate of hell would be closed.”